 “Are killer death robots from the future already among us?”

 That’s the sort of question you can expect from the Atlas’s very own in-house ‘Futurenauts’.
-Sounds dark, but optimism outweighs the cynicism in this quick-witted new podcast about the things that keep us all awake at night.
+Sounds dark, but optimism outweighs the cynicism in this quick-witted new podcast series about the things that keep us all awake at night.

 And it’s provocative.
 Legendary cynic Jon, whose hit comedy TV show ‘Ultimate Worrier’ featured Mark and Ed as hopefully optimistic and reassuring voices on the future, wrestles with his fears about tomorrow, asking questions like: